Genei180/personalwebsite/src/content/projects/Test-copy/Overview.md

 ---
 title: Project 2
-date: 2025-07-12
+firstPostet: 2025-07-12
+status: Archived
 ---

-# Welcome inside the Test FOlder!
+# Overview of the Test Copy!

-Some introduction.

-## Getting Started

-How to begin.

-### Details

-Even more content.

-## Conclusion

-Thanks for reading!